Helping New Team Members Demonstrate Their Worth

 There is an example for every organisation.

 More established organisations have resources and infrastructure to afford new hires a grace period while they learn the ropes.
 This is a luxury most startups try to extend to new hires but often fall short due to the perennial fight against the ever-shortening runway.
-And it’s not just the cash burn that comes with adding new hires that worries founders.
+And it’s not just the cash burn that comes with adding new hires that worry founders.
 It’s whether new hires can increase the ventures’ overall momentum.

 The reality is that founders need new hires to demonstrate their worth as quickly as possible or move them on.
 It’s particularly stressful for founders when the company has less than 20 employees because every dollar and day count.
 And the cost of a hiring mistake not only slows momentum, but it can also bring it to a complete stall.